 Todoist creates reports about your work performance through its “Karma” system.
 Basically, this just keeps track of how many tasks you complete and how long they take, which can be useful for seeing how much time certain projects require.

 Todoist is free to use, but you’ll be limited to 80 projects and miss out on some organization features like labels.
-For the full Todoist experience, you’ll want the Premium version, which costs either $36 a year or $4 a month.
+For the full Todoist experience, you’ll want the Premium version, which costs $3 per month.
 This expands the project limit to 300 and fills out the rest of Todoist’s features.
-There is also the business plan, which costs either $60 a year or $6 a month and boosts your project limit to 500.
+There is also the business plan, which costs $5 per month and boosts your project limit to 500.
 It also adds some more team-focused features (such as assigning people as Admin roles).

 Besides that, TickTick also features some other minor features that can be useful to have around.
 One example is the “Annoying Alert”—a reminder that pops up multiple times to ensure you complete the task.